codeigniter4/shield/docs/authenticators_and_filters.md

 ## Controller Filters

-The [Controller Filters](https://codeigniter.com/user_guide/incoming/filters.html) you can use to protect your routes the shield provides are:
+The [Controller Filters](https://codeigniter.com/user_guide/incoming/filters.html) you can use to protect your routes Shield provides are:

 ```php
 public $aliases = [